 The group will learn about the genocide in Srebrenica which happened 21 years ago when General Ratko Mladić and his Bosnian Serb forces marched into the town of Srebrenica and systematically murdered 8372 Bosnian Muslim men and boys.
 The delegation will hear from survivors of the genocide and relatives of the victims, as well as the International Commission on Missing Persons which has spearheaded the effort to locate and identify the 40,000 people who went missing during the conflicts in former Yugoslavia.

 ‘Lessons from Srebrenica’ is part of Remembering Srebrenica’s wider education programme which has involved over 21,000 young people.
-The charity also organises memorial events across the UK to mark the EU-wide day of remembrance for victims of the genocide.
+The charity also organises memorial community action across the UK to mark the EU-wide day of remembrance for victims of the genocide.

 Remembering Srebrenica’s Chairman, Dr Waqar Azmi OBE, said: “Manchester is again leading the way with this innovative new way to build more cohesive and stronger societies through the use of mentoring.
 Never has it been more important for us to learn the lessons from Srebrenica.
 We must take action to build better and safer societies for all, otherwise those who spread divisive messages will go unchallenged in their efforts to breed hatred and intolerance.”